-Had a client who was UNLAWFUL for more than 5 years.
+We had a client who was UNLAWFUL for more than 5 years.
 We worked together for several weeks then submitted Section 61 application to INZ.

-Decisions under s61 are still subject to the general requirement of fairness that is derived from public law principles.
-However, what fairness requires in a particular case must be determined having regard to all the circumstances including the particular statutory provisions under which the decision is made, the overall statutory scheme, what is known of the requestor’s circumstances and the consequences of the decision.
+In considering an S61 request, immigration officers should also consider whether or not the matters put forward for the grant of a visa are best dealt with by the applicant exercising one of their rights under the Act.
+For example, it can be by way of an appeal on humanitarian grounds against the requirement to leave New Zealand to the Immigration and Protection Tribunal (if such appeal is available).
+Decisions under S61 are still subject to the general requirement of fairness that is derived from public law principles.
+However, what fairness requires in a particular case must be determined having regard to all the circumstances, including the particular statutory provisions under which the decision is made, the overall statutory scheme, what is known of the requestor’s circumstances, and the consequences of the decision.

-Notes: There is no right of review of a declined invitation to apply for residence or a request made under section 61 of the Immigration Act 2009.
+There is no right of review of a declined invitation to apply for residence or a request made under Section 61.
 Therefore, it is crucially important that your application is prepared by immigration experts.